The woman who radiates strength and determination.

 I changed my clothes, bought a small cake from the supermarket, and went to her house.

-Many women feel that, the mix of relief and fear after finally saying something out loud.
+I knew that once she saw me, she would feel embarrassed for opening up.
+Many women feel that the mix of relief and fear after finally saying something out loud.
+So I told her the truth:

 “You are beautiful.